 Descriptive essays are essays that usually describe something which includes places, emotions, situations, or even people.
 Descriptive essays about people can prove more difficult as many times we do not see these types of descriptions in books or popular literature.
 If there is a description of a person, it is usually short, within one paragraph, or spans across the entire book.
-Because of this, a descriptive essay about people can be challenging for those just learning how to write essays.
+Because of this, a descriptive essay about people can be challenging for those just learning.
 We have provided some tips and other strategies when writing descriptive essays.
+Psychology essay example page will help as well.
 The three biggest tips for writing descriptive essays are to use a person you know, bear in mind that actions speak louder than words, and make the most of the personality traits.

 Using a person you know can build a foundation for descriptions.
 This can be family members, friends, actors, or your favorite artist.
 Knowing what they look like can help with the process as you can pull up the mental image of them in your head for reference at any point.
 For a lower level entry essay, this can be your entire topic.
 If you want to describe a made-up person, you could use a collaboration of people you know in your life.
 You can also base it off on someone you know and change some key features making them unique to your story.
 The goal is to make the description of the person as authentic as possible, so using someone who is real can get the ball rolling.
 If you don't know the person as well as you want, try and schedule an interview.
 This should let you learn more about them in both physical and mental aspects.
 Basing a character on a real person can help them become more realistic.
 For example, you are going to describe a girl that is breathtakingly beautiful, you might base her on Marilyn Monroe.
 In the description, you could say: